zuozhenggh/learning-library/developer-library/converged-db-with-oas/data-visualizations/data-visualizations.md

 You can quickly upload data from a variety of sources (for example, spreadsheets, CSV files, Fusion Applications, and many databases) to your system and model it in a few easy steps.
 You can easily blend data sets together, too, so that you can analyze a larger set of data to reveal different patterns and information.

-It provides several interactive visuals to sow the story in your data for example, trend lines, bar, Sankey graph, maps, etc.
+It provides several interactive visuals to show the story in your data for example, trend lines, bar, Sankey graph, maps, etc.

-Estimated Lab Time: 40 Mintues.
+*Estimated Lab Time: 40 Mintues*.

 [](youtube:yOYemBtdpnQ)